geerlingguy/drupal-pi/README.md

 After it finishes resetting the environment, you can run the `main.yml` playbook again to rebuild the Drupal site.

+### Enabling Proxy Caching

+The Drupal Pi includes a basic proxy cache configuration which uses Nginx to reverse proxy and cache all requests which do not include a Drupal session cookie.
+This can increase the speed of page delivery by 60x or more, meaning your little Pi could serve up more traffic than most home Internet uplinks could handle!

+To enable Nginx's proxy cache, set the following value in your `config.yml` and run the main playbook:

+    nginx_proxy_cache: true

 ### Using Drupal Pi as a load balancer for Pi Dramble

 This project can also switch from running a site locally to being used as a load balancer for the Pi Dramble Cluster.
 All you have to do is set `nginx_use_as_lb: true` in your `config.yml`, make sure all the Pis which are responding to requests are in the `nginx_lb_backends` list, and run the playbook to redeploy the Nginx configuration.